 - Renovations at the Florida Car Museum property.
-New College has negotiated immediate availability of a portion of the complex and will take full control of the facility before the end of the calendar year for additional redevelopment. - Renovations and upgrades to Four Winds. - Fitness/Recreation center renovated and painted; pool and pool deck refurbished.
-A jumbotron video screen will be added to the building's exterior during the fall semester to enhance the event-hosting capacity of the facility. - 58th Street connector install to create additional entrance and egress point to the Bayfront Campus, an import aspect of improving not only campus accessibility but also campus safety. - Circus Hall of Fame improvements, converting desolate portions of the west campus into athletic practice and student outdoor recreation space. - Landscaping improvements, including the strategic placement of artificial turf in portions of campus where the survival of natural plant life and the usability of the land under natural conditions were unsustainable. - Electrical outlets added for concessions operations at Caples Fine Arts building and in the ACE Lounge. - Extensive pressure washing to remove dirt and grime from areas it had long settled due to the failure of past administrations to carry out suitable upkeep.
+New College has negotiated immediate availability of a portion of the complex and will take full control of the facility before the end of the calendar year for additional redevelopment. - Renovations and upgrades to Four Winds.

+- Fitness/Recreation center renovated and painted; pool and pool deck refurbished.
+A jumbotron video screen will be added to the building's exterior during the fall semester to enhance the event-hosting capacity of the facility. - 58th Street connector install to create additional entrance and egress point to the Bayfront Campus, an import aspect of improving not only campus accessibility but also campus safety. - Landscaping improvements, including the strategic placement of artificial turf in portions of campus where the survival of natural plant life and the usability of the land under natural conditions were unsustainable. - Demolitions of Palmer A, B, C, D, E, 58th Street House Reichert/Knight/Dioceses House - These demolitions are essential to the pursuit of an updated facilities master plan. - Campus camera replacement and additions to provide long overdue security upgrades. - Installation of additional boat lift docks. - Demolition of outdated greenhouse facility and replacement to fit the changing aesthetic of the campus (image below is the greenhouse to be constructed, ETA December 2023).